Review of Neutral Naturalness: Connections to Lattice Gauge Theory

 In the limit that their masses are very large, the properties of the heavy ``quirk'' states can also be studied in pure-gauge theory as static quarks.
-The string tension $\sigma$, which characterizes the potential between static quarks, has been studied in pure gauge theory and in the large-$N_c$ context by~\cite{Lucini:2005vg,Lucini:2012wq}.
-These studies, as well as investigations of string-breaking effects such as~\cite{Bulava:2019iut} (for QCD at near-physical quark masses) or lattice calculations of parton distributions \cite{Constantinou:2022yye}, may also be of interest in modeling hidden hadronization effects.
-References~\cite{Lucini:2005vg,Lucini:2012wq} also study the finite-temperature confining phase transition in the context of large-$N_c$; in a neutral naturalness model, such a transition would be realized as a cosmological phase transition in the early Universe.
+The string tension $\sigma$, which characterizes the potential between static quarks, has been studied in pure gauge theory~\cite{Athenodorou:2021qvs} and in the large-$N_c$ context by~\cite{Lucini:2005vg,Lucini:2012wq}.
+Away from the pure-gauge limit, the presence of light quarks can reduce the string tension significantly, as seen for example in \cite{Athenodorou:2023ntf} with $N_f = 4$.
+In addition, light quarks allow ``string breaking'' to occur (as described in Sec.~\ref{ss.quirks}) due to pair production; lattice studies of this phenomenon include \cite{Bali:2005fu,Bulava:2019iut} for $N_f = 2$ with somewhat heavier than physical light-quark masses.

-Away from the pure-gauge limit, there is a substantial amount of existing lattice QCD work done at heavier-than-physical quark masses.
-These results are well-suited to being adapted for use in neutral naturalness models where the hidden quarks are not so heavy compared to the confinement scale that they can be completely ignored.
-A detailed survey and compilation of some of these lattice results is given in~\cite{DeGrand:2019vbx}.
-See also Ref.~\cite{Hatton:2021dvg} for studies of bottomonium which can be directly repurposed for use in neutral naturalness models with very heavy hidden-sector quark masses.